• Skip to main content

 This vegan banana cake recipe is very versatile.
 You can make and decorate it for a birthday or another big celebration, turn it into a layer cake, or keep it simple and just enjoy it as a snacking cake.

-It's scrumptious and has the perfect texture (soft, fluffy, moist!).
+It's scrumptious and has the perfect texture (soft, fluffy, and moist!).
 It's sure to become a favourite for you like it has in for me.
 On top of all that, it's so quick and easy to make.

-Ingredients You'll Need
+Here's What You'll Need

 An overhead shot showing the ingredients needed to make vegan banana cake.

-Ingredient and Substitution Notes
+Some Important Ingredient Notes

 For vegan gluten-free banana cake: Use Bob's Red Mill All-Purpose Gluten-free Flour Blend in the RED bag.
+If you're making the vegan gluten-free version of this cake, please read all of my vegan gluten-free baking tips before starting!

 Oil - This recipe is made without butter, instead, you'll need a neutral-flavoured vegetable oil, such as safflower or sunflower oil.
 Coconut oil is also an option, but if you use it, make sure your other ingredients are at room temperature to prevent it from solidifying when you add it to the mix.